pdx-cs-sound/baco/README.md

 ## The `.baco` File Format

-Version 1 of the `.baco` compressed file format is undocumented except in code comments.
+The current version of the `.baco` compressed file format is undocumented except in code comments.
 Please see `baco.py`, which describes it reasonably clearly.